menu

 This Vex build aims to be able to do it all while having the ability to use it all.

-Through focusing almost entirely on Vex's green tree, this build utilizes a mix of Kill Skills and Vex's powerful bonus elements to get a wide array of stats with some impactful ways of further amplifying our guns.
+Through a mix of Vex's Red and Green skill trees, this build utilizes a mix of Kill Skills and Vex's powerful bonus elements to get a wide array of stats with some impactful ways of further amplifying our guns.

 While on average a bit less powerful than more focused set ups for fire rate, one shots, or other specific weapon types, this build easily makes up for in sheer diversity of usable weapons and bossing methods.
 Along with that, this is a build that will scale incredibly well with level cap increases and will likely outpace others later on.